XsparkieX/BuildMonitor/README.md

 ## Windows
 ### Prerequisites
 * Qt5
-* Microsoft Visual Studio 2017
+* MingW compiler toolchain from Qt5 installer
 * NSIS Installer framework (if you want to create an installer)

 ### Steps